monyarm/NovelVM/README.md

 'worldofxeen.\*'

-The Xeen engine also offers two custom options in the Engine tab for the games in the ScummVM launcher.
+The Xeen engine also offers two custom options in the Engine tab for the games in the NovelVM launcher.
 They are:

 -   To change the threshold armor breaks at for characters from -10HP to -80HP
 -   To show values for inventory items, even outside of the blacksmith, allowing the relative strength/value of armor and weapons to be compared.